Infosec Graduate Program

 Students can also receive graduate degrees in existing programs with a specialization in infosec areas.
 To do this, the students enroll in a traditional major, take a core of common courses, and then are able to take electives related to their interests.
 Masters students may choose to research and write a Master’s thesis that involves further study in a particular area of interest, or they may simply take 30 or more credit hours of coursework.
 PhD students must choose a specialized topic for their dissertation research.
 The most common major for students interested in information security is Computer Sciences, but degrees are also associated with Electrical & Computer Engineering, Management, Philosophy, Political Science, and many other departments associated with CERIAS.

-Note that specific requirements for individual department degrees are given in the course catalogs and on some departmental WWW pages.
+Note that specific requirements for individual department degrees are given on departmental WWW pages.
 What follows is a summary of the requirements for a CS graduate degree, serving as an example of what is expected.
 You need to consult one of the definitive references to get the whole picture.
 (CS graduate degree requirements are available on the WWW; information on other graduate programs can be found by starting at the grad school www page.)

 MS in CS Program